Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 A SLAP lesion is a shoulder injury.
-It occurs when there is a tear in the labrum.
+It happens when there is a tear in the labrum.
 This is the fibrous cartilage that helps hold the shoulder joint in place.
 Surgery can repair this injury.
-This surgery may be done through a few small incisions.
-This is called arthroscopic surgery.
-Or, it may be done through one larger incision.
-This is known as open surgery.
-You and your doctor will discuss which method is right for you.
+This surgery may be done through a few small incisions, called arthroscopic surgery.
+Or, it may be done through one larger incision, known as open surgery.
+You and your healthcare provider will discuss which method is right for you.

-Tell your doctor what prescription and over-the-counter medications you take.
-This includes herbs and supplements.
-It also includes things like aspirin and ibuprofen.
+Tell your healthcare provider what prescription and over-the-counter medicines you take.
+This includes herbs and supplements, aspirin and ibuprofen.
 Ask whether you should stop taking any of these before surgery.

-Bring any x-rays, forms, or scans your doctor needs with you to the hospital.
+Bring any X-rays, forms, or scans your healthcare provider needs with you to the hospital.

 Arrange for an adult family member or friend to give you a ride home after the procedure.

 During surgery, your surgeon will closely examine your shoulder.
 One or more repairs may be done:

 The labrum may be reattached to the glenoid using surgical anchors or sutures.

 Other damage to the shoulder may be repaired.
 This includes tightening the capsule (sheet of tough fibers that surrounds the glenoid and humerus).